 Lite members are the Hazelcast Center or using the script cluster sh.
-See the Rolling Member that do not store data.
-These members are used mainly to execute tasks and cluster sh sections.
+See the Rolling Member

+Lite members are the Hazelcast Cluster members in at do not store data.
+These members are used

 You can form your cluster to include the regular Hazelcast members to store data and Hazelcast lite members to run heavy computations.
 The presence of the lite members do not affect the operations performed on the other members in the cluster.
 You can directly submit your tasks to the lite members, register listeners on them and invoke operations for the Hazelcast data structures on them such as map.put() and map.get().